 **** UPDATE!
 (6/17/20) I now use LimeLife’s foundation and like it a lot.
 It is not a powder foundation but my POD has healed to the point that it’s no longer visible.
 If you are still healing your POD, a powdered foundation might still be the way to go.
 It doesn’t have to be Young Livings but I would look for something just as pure so irritation doesn’t occur.

 If you’ve done research, you know dermatologist suggest we change not only our skin care but everything from our toothpaste to our hair care products as well.

 That is why I switched it all up, taking in all the suggestions in attempt to make my POD something I can handle without medical care.
-And so far, it’s worked.
-I’ve been able to keep my POD somewhat controlled for the two years.
 Keep in mind I didn’t switch this stuff out over night.
 It was a process.
 I started with skincare and went from there.

 What made the biggest impact was the Norwex body clothes, Grapeseed oil moisturizer, implementing Probiotics (Life 9 probiotics by Young Living) and changing my makeup to pure a mineral base.